m-pana/SEF/README.md

 The tool performs close-range obstacle detection by using a proximity sensor which can be directed by the user through wrist movement.
 When an obstacle is encountered, the device sends out a vibrating signal to the user as a warning.
 The intensity of the vibration varies according to the distance of the obstruction: the closer it is, the stronger the signal.

-This  project is made using Arduino technology,  therefore you can find the code corresponding in the "Application" file.
-The documentation for the library associated is on the "Library documentation" and "Library source code" file.
-The electric schematics for the prototype and the final version are stored in the "Hardware schematics" file.
-Regarding the casing 3D models, they can be found in the "Casing" file.
+- This project is made using Arduino technology: the Arduino sketch can be found in the "Application" folder.
+- The documentation for the hardware library can be found the "docs" folder, inside the "index.html" file.
+- The electronic schematics for the prototype and the final version are stored in the "Hardware schematics" folder.
+- The 3D models of the casing can be found in the "Casing" folder.